oracle/node-oracledb/INSTALL.md

 Node-oracledb binaries can be copied between compatible Windows systems.

-Both computers must also have the same version and architecture of Node.js.

-Oracle client libraries of the same architecture and the same version used for building node-oracledb should be in the destination computer's `PATH`.

 After node-oracle has been built on the source computer, copy the `node_modules\oracledb` directory to the destination computer's `node_module` directory.

+Both computers must have the same version and architecture (32-bit or 64-bit) of Node.js.

+Oracle client libraries of the same architecture as Node.js should be in the destination computer's `PATH`.
+Note the Oracle client library versions do not have to be the same on different computers, but node-oracledb behavior and features may then differ.

 The destination computer's `PATH` needs to include Visual Studio redistributables.
-If you used Oracle client 11.2 then the Visual Studio 2005 redistributable is required.
-For Oracle client 12.1, use the Visual Studio 2010 redistributable.
-For Oracle client 12.2, use the Visual Studio 2013 redistributable.
+If you have Oracle client 12.2, install the Visual Studio 2013 redistributable.
+For Oracle client 12.1 install the Visual Studio 2010 redistributable.
+For Oracle client 11.2 install the Visual Studio 2005 redistributable.

-You can also find out the version required by locating the library `OCI.DLL` on the source computer and running:
+You can also find out the redistributable required by locating the library `OCI.DLL` on the source computer and running:

 ```
 dumpbin /dependents oci.dll
 ```

+If you see `MSVCR120.dll` then you need the VS 2013 redistributable.
-The version of `MSVC*.DLL` in the output indicates which redistributable is required on the destination computer.
-For example, if you see `MSVCR100.dll` then you need the VC++ 10 redistributable.
+If you see `MSVCR100.dll` then you need the VS 2010 redistributable.
+If you see `MSVCR80.dll` then you need the VS 2005 redistributable.

 ## <a name="instaix"></a> 9.
 Node-oracledb Installation on AIX on Power Systems with Instant Client ZIP files